 School of Arts and Sciences policy gurantees supported Ph.D. students are given at least 5 years of support, as long as they remain "in good standing."
-This requires passing courses, advancing to candidacy in a timely manner, responsibly carrying out any duties associated with their support, and not having disciplinary issues.
+This requires passing courses, advancing to candidacy in a timely manner, ongoing progress towards their degree after being advanced, responsibly carrying out any duties associated with their support, and not having disciplinary issues.

-Superior incoming students are offered Fellowships.
-These provide full tuition remission, a stipend of at least $29,000 for the academic year, and health benefits, with no teaching obligations.
-(The university designates a minimum Fellowship stipend of $25,000, which the department increases for first-year students.)
+Superior incoming students are offered academic year Fellowships.
+These provide full tuition remission, a stipend of at least \$32,600 (for our offers made in spring 2023), and (student) health benefits, with no teaching obligations.
+Fees are not covered.
+(We are expecting the university to designate a minimum Fellowship stipend of \$35,000 starting in AY 2023-24.)
 It is generally possible for Fellows to supplement their stipends through teaching assignments.
-They are also eligible for support during the summer.

 Advanced students are also eligible for department or university competitive Fellowships.
 See Awards, Prizes, and Fellowships.

 On-campus housing is available at favorable rates for both married and single students.
 While this is convenient when first coming to Rutgers, most students choose to live off campus in the communities near the department.
-Information on housing is sent to applicants upon acceptance by the Graduate School-New Brunswick.
+Information on housing is sent to applicants upon acceptance by the School of Graduate Studies.